Crenshinibon/spomet/README.md

     Spomet.CurrentSearch.find()

 The search is user based.
-As long as their is no logged-in user Spomet takes the user *anon*.
+As long as there is no logged-in user Spomet takes the user *anon*.
 Multiple anonymous users do **interfere** with each other.
 A future version might utilize the Session to separate anonymous users.

 Add documents to the search by calling the method *add* with a *Findable* instance: